synacktiv/bip/README.md

 Some people to thanks:

 * [saph](https://twitter.com/_saph_): for starting this project.
-* [hakril](https://twitter.com/hakril): for the inspiration on the projet and its insights on designing it.
+* [hakril](https://twitter.com/hakril): for the inspiration on the projet and his insights on designing it.
 * [Synacktiv](https://twitter.com/Synacktiv) and its amazing teams: for providing beta-testers, time for developments and fun problems.